Can you really save on the shoulder season?

-But much more exciting than that, by traveling on the shoulder season which may be a month or two in one direction or the other, you can save money on your entire trip.
+But more exciting than that, by traveling during the shoulder season, which may be a month or two in one direction or the other, you can save money on your entire trip.
 You can save on:

 - Admission to attractions

-Even restaurants may have less expensive menus on the shoulder season.
+Even restaurants may have less expensive menus in the shoulder season.

 The Pros and Cons of the Shoulder Season

-The pros of traveling on the shoulder season:
+The many pros of traveling during shoulder season: